B.A./B.S. Dual-Degree Engineering Program

 - All requirements for an engineering degree at a school of engineering must be completed.

-In addition to the engineering courses listed below, many additional courses listed in the physics section of this catalog are approved engineering courses by various schools of engineering.
-A complete listing of such courses approved by the University of Minnesota is available from the physics department.
+In addition to the engineering courses listed here, many additional courses listed in the physics section of this catalog are approved engineering courses by various schools of engineering.
+A complete listing of such courses approved by the University of Minnesota is available from the Department of Physics and Engineering.

 Major in Engineering